William Henry Hance: Execution

-Hance was sentenced to death in civilian court for the murder of Gail Jackson and sentenced to life in prison in military court for the death of Irene Thirkield.
-His military life sentence for Thirkield was overturned.
-His civilian death sentence for Jackson was not.
+Hance was condemned to death in civilian court for the murder of Gail Jackson and sentenced to life imprisonment in military court for the murder of Irene Thirkield in December 1978.
+In August 1986, his military life sentence for the murder of Thirkield was overturned, but not his civilian death sentence for the murder of Jackson.
 He was executed by the state of Georgia on March 31, 1994, via the electric chair.
 He was the 231st inmate executed nationwide since the U.S. Supreme Court restored the death penalty in 1976 and the 18th in Georgia.